 "They just won't admit he's a veteran," she said.
 "Because he's old, didn't have no education, can't read and write, can't count one-two-three, they do him like that.
-He been held offfrom a whole lot he's supposed to have," Mrs. Menifee admitted that her husband doesn't have his Army discharge papers.
-But that, she said, is because his house burned down several years ago--with the papers inside.
+He been held off from whole lot he's supposed to have."

+Mrs. Menifee admitted that her husband doesn't have his Army discharge papers.
+But that, she said, is because his house burned down several years ago -- with the papers inside.

 "We got plenty of friends to swear that he did go," she said.
+"That should

-"That should be enough," ficials aren't really trying to help her.
+She charged that state and federal officials aren't really trying to help her.